-Joanne Shimada CDFA- PD/EP 1220 N Street, Room 315 Sacramento, CA 95814 joanne.shimada@cdfa.ca.gov.
+Angelee Foronda CDFA- PD/EP 1220 N Street, Room 315 Sacramento, CA 95814 angelee.foronda@cdfa.ca.gov.

-- Submit monthly invoices and corresponding Report Number Ones no later than 30 days past the end of the month in which the invoiced activity occurred.
-Reimbursement will not occur unless the trapping Report Number One is submitted with the invoice. - 2.
-If the invoice carries a signature block, the block must be signed.
-Invoices with blank signature blocks cannot be processed. - 3.
-Only authorized charges matching the Financial Plan will be reimbursed; for example salaries, benefits, overhead, supplies, vehicle mileage and vehicle leasing costs.
+- a) Submit monthly invoices and corresponding Report Number Ones no later than 30 days past the end of the month in which the invoiced activity occurred.
+Reimbursement will not occur unless the trapping Report Number One is submitted with the invoice. - b) If the invoice carries a signature block, the block must be signed.
+Invoices with blank signature blocks cannot be processed. - c) Only authorized charges matching the Financial Plan will be reimbursed; for example salaries, benefits, overhead, supplies, vehicle mileage and vehicle leasing costs.
 These expenditures must be itemized on the invoice with documentation to support the charges in the event of an audit (federal or state).
-Any expenditure that is not listed in the Financial Plan is considered unauthorized and cannot be reimbursed.
+Any expenditure that is not listed in the Financial Plan is considered unauthorized and cannot be reimbursed. - d) A sample invoice is enclosed with the agreement.
+The county may use this form or submit their own invoice, but the invoice must contain the following: - o County name - o Remit to address - o Date of submittal - o Agreement name - o Agreement number - o Billing period - Allowable itemized charges as listed on the Financial Plan. - Employee name (or other unique identifying number), classification, hours worked on the pest detection program, hourly rate, benefit rate.
+NOTE: The number of hours worked claimed on the invoice must

-- 4. A sample invoice is attached with the agreement.
-The county may use this form or submit their own invoice, but the invoice must contain the following: - County name - o County address - o Remit to address - o Date of submittal - o Agreement name - o Agreement number - o Billing period - o Allowable itemized charges as listed on the Financial Plan. - Employee name (or other unique identifying number), classification, hours worked on the pest detection program, hourly rate, benefit rate.
-NOTE: The number of hours worked claimed on the invoice must match those documented on the Report Number One.
-Invoices received without an accurate Report Number One will not be paid. - Vehicles license plate number (or unique identifying number), driver name, ownership of the vehicle (county, state, or leased), allowable mileage rate for the vehicle, and if leased, the monthly lease rate for the vehicle. - 5.
-Payment of the invoice is contingent upon submission of the Report Number One, and compliance with the required information as listed in item 4 above. - 6.
-All invoices, including any amendments, must be received within 30 days of the expiration date of the agreement.
-Invoices received more than 30 days after expiration of the agreement will not be paid. - 7.
-Please do not alter the CDFA invoice (if used), submit the invoice as a PDF file, or use dark highlights.
-A low resolution PDF file or dark highlights may make the numbers illegible and the invoice unacceptable to the CDFA Accounting Unit. - 8.
-Payment will be made monthly, in arrears, upon receipt of the Report Number One and approval of invoice. - 9.
-Continue to send monthly invoices even if the agreement funds are depleted.
+- match those documented on the Report Number One.
+Invoices received without an accurate Report Number One will not be paid. - Vehicles license plate number (or unique identifying number), driver name, ownership of the vehicle (county, state, or leased), allowable mileage rate for the vehicle, and if leased, the monthly lease rate for the vehicle. - e) Payment of the invoice is contingent upon submission of the Report Number One, and compliance with the required information as listed in item d). - f) Please do not submit the invoice as a PDF file or use dark highlights.
+A low resolution PDF file or dark highlights may make the numbers illegible and the invoice unacceptable to the CDFA Financial Services Branch. - g) Payment will be made monthly, in arrears, upon receipt of the Report Number One and approval of invoice. - h) Please note that CDFA cannot reimburse for more than the total agreement amount.
+However, continue to send monthly invoices even if the fiscal year agreement funds are depleted, as this can be useful information for future budget allocations. - i) To guarantee payment of work performed, all invoices must be received no later than 30 days after the agreement expires.